PhilipOyelegbin/expense-tracker/README.md

 **General Usage**

 ```
-./noteapp     # Prompt you interactively to select an action to perform
+./expense-tracker     # Prompt you interactively to select an action to perform
 ```

-**Commands**

-This command will prompt you interactively

-1. `1` - Register a new user

-2. `2` - Create a new note

-3. `3` - View your notes

-4. `4` - Delete a notes

-5. `5` - Exit the app

 ## 📂 Project Structure

 ```
-noteapp/
+expense-tracker/
     ├── main.go # Main entry point and CLI command handling
-└── functions/ # Directory for defined logic
+    └── controller/ # Directory for defined logic
         ├── user.go # Defines the User input validation and file persistence logic
         ├── note.go # Defines the Note input validation and file persistence logic
-└── schema/ # Directory for defined model
+    └── model/ # Directory for defined model
         ├── model.go # Defines the User and Note data model
-└── db/ # Directory for data storage
+    └── routes/ # Directory for data storage
         └── users.json # JSON file where all users are saved
         └── notes.json # JSON file where all notes are saved
 ```

-File Breakdown:

-- `main.go`:

-  - Contains the main function, which is the entry point of the application.

-  - Includes some helper functions to load users from file, load notes from file, and action selector.

-  - Includes some global variables

-  - Orchestrates calls to the external functions.

-- `functions/users.go`:

-  - Contains functions to perform certain tasks like;

-    - generate a user id for new user

-    - validate user input for creating new user and login

-    - save a new user to file

-    - creating a new user

-    - log in as a user

-- `functions/notes.go`:

-  - Contains functions to perform certain tasks like;

-    - generate a note id for newly created note

-    - validate note creation input

-    - save a new note to file

-    - creating a new note

-    - viewing all notes for a logged in user

-    - delete a note by id for a logged in user

-- `schema/model.go`:

-  - Contains the user and note type/model

 ## 💾 Data Persistence

-All your code users and notes are stored locally in a users.json and notes.json file respoectively which are located in the db/ directory within your project.

-- When the CLI starts, users.json and notes.json is loaded into memory.

-- Any add or delete operations modify the in-memory data.

-- After a modification, the function to save is called to write the updated data back to respective file, ensuring your changes are persistent.
+All data are stored on a mysql database.

 ## 🤝 Contributing